 When offering offsets, it is extremely important to consider trust.
 You should only use certified or otherwise monitored offset providers that offer the offset service in accordance with EU or international emissions trading rules.
 When you use a trusted partner to offer offsets, remember to tell your customers about this, too.
 Tell them how the offset payment works and how it is supervised.
 Cool Effect is an example of a company offering companies offset services.

 Environmentally friendly choices appeal to consumers.
 Consumers are more and more interested in responsible consumption, and they pay very close attention to the ecological impacts.
 If you do work to reduce your online store’s environmental impact, tell your customers.
 When you make logistics more efficient and or reduce packaging material, you should find out and make a note of the baseline at the start of the project.
 That way, you can tell your customers later on what concrete effects the changes have had.

-Silja Patrikainen, business developer / Woolman
+Written by Silja Patrikainen, business developer / Woolman